zerasul/mdbook_en/16Debug/debug.md

 On the other hand, we will need to use a program that allows us to connect to a remote (or local) machine in order to obtain the necessary information to debug; such as memory, current instruction, step by step execution, etc. For it, we will use the debugger GDB [^65]; which is going to allow us to connect to an emulator (Normally using a network port), to be able to debug our game.
 SGDK, includes GDB to be able to debug our games.

-[^65]: GDB: Gnu Project Debugger, will allow us to see what happens inside a program; besides allowing to stop the execution and to be able to visualize the variables or to change the values of these.
+[^65]: GDB: Gnu Project Debugger, will allow us to see what happens inside a program; besides allowing us to stop the execution and to be able to visualize the variables or to change the values of these.

 Finally, the remote machine that can be an emulator, to be connected to GDB and provide all the information needed by the debugger.
-The emulator, has to be able to receive and send this information to the debugger to be able to have a correct operation; for a better understanding of how this could be done or what tools we have, we are going to see in detail for some emulators already mentioned.
+The emulator has to be able to receive and send this information to the debugger to be able to have a correct operation; for a better understanding of how this could be done or what tools we have, we are going to see in detail for some emulators already mentioned.

 ### Gens KMod